achabanStalker/jooby-docs/docs/analog/parameter-types.md

 Message hex dump LRC: `03 06 27 01 00 00 03 1e 6b`

-## NBIOT SSL config
+## NB-IoT SSL config

-Parameter is used to config NBIOT SSL.
+Parameter is used to config NB-IoT SSL.
 Available from software version = `1` for:<br>
 hardware type - `24`